discord-jda/JDA-Website/docs/using-jda/interactions.md

 - **Global**: These commands are available in every server your bot is in (regardless of sharding!) and direct message (Private Channels).
 These commands can take up to 1 hour to show up. _It is recommended to use guild commands for testing purposes._
 - **Guild**: These commands are only in the specific guild that you created them in and cannot be used in direct messages.
 These commands show up immediately after creation.

+### Creating Slash Commands

 You can create commands through these methods in JDA:

 - `updateCommands()`
 - `upsertCommand(name, description)`

+!!! example
+    ```java
+    guild.updateCommands().addCommands(
+            Commands.slash("echo", "Repeats messages back to you.")
+                .addOption(OptionType.STRING, "message", "The message to repeat.")
+                .addOption(OptionType.INTEGER, "times", "The number of times to repeat the message.")
+                .addOption(OptionType.BOOLEAN, "ephemeral", "Whether or not the message should be sent as an ephemeral message.")
+    ).queue();
+    ```

 To create global commands you need to call these on a `JDA` instance and for guild commands on a `Guild` instance.
 Your bot needs the `applications.commands` scope in addition to the `bot` scope for your bot invite link.
-Example: <https://discord.com/oauth2/authorize?client_id=123456789&scope=bot+applications.commands> <- here
+Example: <https://discord.com/oauth2/authorize?client_id=123456789&scope=bot+applications.commands>

+!!! warning

+    If the `applications.commands` scope is not present, JDA will fail to create guild commands, and global commands will not be shown in the client.

 Once a command is created, it will continue persisting even when your bot restarts.
 Commands stay until the bot is either kicked or your bot explicitly deletes the command. **You don't need to create your commands every time your bot starts!**